hpcleuven/VscDocumentation/source/compute/software/matlab_parallel_computing.rst

    .. tab-item:: VUB
       :sync: vub

-        The VUB cluster is not setup to submit slurm jobs using the parallel computing toolbox or to run multinode jobs.
+        The VUB cluster is not set up to submit Slurm jobs using the parallel computing toolbox or to run multi-node jobs.
 It can however still be used to spawn workers that make use of the resources of your single-node job.

 Availability